grscwf/twin-mt/nero-paths.md

   - If the player doesn't get this before Ivex leaves, the Easy escape automatically gives the player the password.
 - Player will probably be here on 2st - 5th playthrough.
 - The password is a big tease:
-  - There's a moment when it seems like it succeed, and then it becomes another failure.
+  - There's a moment when it seems like it succeeds, and then it becomes another failure.
   - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav ball.
   - Lead the player through a section that feels like "crap, another obstacle, what else do I have to do to get past this."
   - But this turns out to actually work anyway.
 Nero is free.